002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

 Since color blindness simulations are hard to understand or verify, I suspect that programmers are copying algorithms from elsewhere without understanding exactly how they work or where the numbers come from.
 I am writing this documentation here as an attempt to correct that.

 A widely cited paper in this area is `Digital Video Colourmaps for Checking the Legibility of Displays by Dichromats <http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf>`_ by Vienot, Brettel, and Mollon.
 I studied this paper closely to understand the math behind color blindness simulations.
 You will notice that the paper calculates the simulation matrices for Protanopia and Deuteranopia only.
-A reader might have used the results of step 4 to make a Tritanopia simulation matrix without understanding the assumptions that went into those calculations.
+A reader might have used the results of step 4 to make a Tritanopia simulation matrix without fully understanding the assumptions that went into those calculations.

 That paper solves the equations using a slightly different approach.
 They make the assumption that white, blue, and black are all unchanged by the simulation.
 These three colors define a single plane through the 3-dimensional LMS color space.
 They calculate the parameters for that plane by taking the cross product of 2 vectors pointing from black to both white and blue.
 They are doing the same thing that I am doing here, which is reducing a 3 dimensional space down to 2 dimensions under the constraint that the plane must pass through a few specific colors (points) in the LMS color space.
 It arrives at the same result but is maybe less intuitive.
-It should be clear that a colorblind person's color vision must be represented as 2 dimensional surface because they only have 2 functioning cones.
+It should be clear that a colorblind person's color vision must be represented as a 2 dimensional surface because they only have 2 functioning cones.
 Our calculations above were essentially about finding the proper orientation of that plane in the 3 dimensional LMS color space.
+Color blindness simulation is then a process of mapping colors in the 3 dimensional space onto that plane.

-The paper uses a XYZ to LMS transformation matrix from a seminal paper by color scientists `Smith and Pokorny <http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf>`_.
+The paper also uses a XYZ to LMS transformation matrix from a seminal paper by color scientists `Smith and Pokorny <http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf>`_.
 These transformation matrices must be measured empirically.
 I used the more current `Hunt-Pointer-Estevez <https://en.wikipedia.org/wiki/LMS_color_space#Hunt.2C_RLAB>`_ transformation matrix :math:`M_{HPE}`.

 Achromatopsia (Monochromatism)
 ------------------------------